Pre-Conference Workshops

 12:00 - 1:00pm

-Lunch is included if attendee registers for both a morning and afternoon workshop.
+Lunch is included if attendee registers for both a morning and afternoon workshop OR the full day workshop.
 Wednesday lunch can also be purchased as an add-on during registration.

 8. Streamlining Data Collection with ArcGIS Field Maps